k2view-academy/K2View-Academy/articles/39_fabric_catalog/98_centralized_catalog_setup.md

 **Step 2**: Creation of a 'Child' space with a regular user.

-- Prior to creating a 'Child' space, open the *Advanced* settings of your Project's profile:
+- Prior to creating a 'Child' space, open the *Advanced* settings of your Project's space profile:

   <img src="images/profile_advaced.png"  />